contrast-zone/t-rewriter.js/README.md

 ## 3. future plans

-We are continuing our efforts to actively work on *reasoner.js*, hoping to get closer to a minimum viable product.
+*reasoner.js* is an experimental platform used for conceptual testing of term graph rewriting.
+Positive results of this experiment would place foundations for the future programming framework whose purpose would be building artificial intelligence.
+We are continuing our efforts to actively work on *reasoner.js*, hoping to get closer to the planned programming framework.

 ```
 // work in progress //